G4Y8u9/G4Y8u9_Subtitles/G4Y8u9_Subtitles/未发布 TLOU2/Script.md

 - Lev: Abby! (nearly cries)
 - Abby: Don't ever let me see you again. (to Lev) Come on.
 ## 圣塔芭芭拉
+### 艾莉遭遇陷阱
+- Ellie: Ahh!
+Shit!
+Come on.
+No!
+No no no!
+Fuck!
+Fuck.
+- Ellie: Abby?
+Abby!
+I found you!
+I found…
+- Fat Man: See?
+We got a live one.
+- Man: This bitch is fucked up.
+- Ellie: Ahh!
+Fuck!
+- Man: We'll be lucky if she lasts a month.
+Can we please just say we're done for the day?
+- Fat Man: Yeah.
+Get that thing down, let's reset the traps.
+- Man: Really, man?
+I mean, is she even worth the trip back?
+It's not like-- Ahh!
+Fuck!
+- Fat Man: Man: It get you?
+- Man: No. No… I'm good.
+I'm good.
+Fuck.
+Something funny?
+- Ellie: Looks like you shit your pants.
+- Man: The fuck you say?
+- Ellie: What a little bitch.
+- Man: Oh, you like funny, huh?
+Get up.
+- Fat Man: Come on.
+We don't need this.
+- Man: No, man, she's fucked up anyway, come on!
+- Ellie: Please don't--!
+- Man: Yeah, it's funny, right?
+- Fat Man: Are you serious--?
+- Man: Come on!
+Laugh!
+- Man: Ahh!
+- Fat Man: Oh shit!
+Ahh!
+God damn it!
+Fuck!
+Wait!
+Wait!
+You said Abby?
+You're looking for an Abby, right?
+We picked one up a couple of months ago.
+- Ellie: Yeah, sure.
+- Man: Big girl!
+Blonde!
+Arms like mine.
+She had a scrawny kid with cuts by his mouth.
+Yeah, that's her.
+You let me go, I'll tell you where she is.
+You can get to her before that infection takes over.
+- Ellie: Talk.
+- Man: She's in a holding cell in our camp.
+- Ellie: Where is that?
+- Man: Head that way 'til you hit the railroad track.
+That'll lead you to a resort.
+We keep 'em in the tall, round building.
+I swear.
+### 艾莉和埃比的决战
 - Ellie: Go.
 Just take him.
 ## 农场
 ### 艾莉最后一次和乔尔对话